botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## DOM-Based XSS

 >DOM-based XSS vulnerabilities arise when JavaScript takes data from an attacker-controllable source, such as the URL, and passes code to a sink that supports dynamic code execution.
-Review the code to ***identify*** the **source** and **sinks** that may lead to exploit, list of examples:
+Review the code to ***identify*** the **sources** and **sinks** that may lead to exploit, list of examples:

 * document.write
 * window.location